 Summer is almost over in Europe and North America but the beach holidays are not.
 Yes, if you’re going for a beach vacation in Europe or North America then the season is over.
 However the beach holiday season is just about to begin in Asia, South America and Australia.

-If you’re a beach bum like me then you’re perhaps trying to maximize your beach time by spending summer in European beaches and winter months in places like Goa, Bali, Sri Lanka, or Thailand’s many beaches.
+If you’re a beach bum like me then you’re perhaps trying to maximize your beach time by spending summer in European beaches like the ones in Lagos in the Algarve, or Puglia. and winter months in places like Goa, Bali, Sri Lanka, or Thailand’s many beaches.

 - a swimsuit,

 - beach clothes, (a summer dress, or shorts with a tank for guys and gals)

 - flip flops (or sandals).